Can repeating and non-repeating FRBs be drawn from the same population?: Implications for magnetar sources

-For $\gamma<2$ the emitted power per source (averaged over sufficiently long timescales) is dominated by bursts with energies comparable to the maximal energy, $E_{\rm c}$.
+For $\gamma<2$, inferred for FRB sources and magnetar X-ray / $\gamma$-ray bursts, the emitted power per source (averaged over sufficiently long timescales) is dominated by bursts with energies comparable to the maximal energy, $E_{\rm c}$.
 The (isotropic equivalent) radio energy released per source during an activity time $t$ is given by $E_{\rm rel}\approx 6\times 10^{36}(\mathcal{R}_*/\mathcal{R}_{0,*})(t/30\mbox{ yr})(E_{\rm c}/E_{\rm lim})^{2-\gamma} \mbox{ erg}$.
-Since we infer $|a-1|\ll 1$, there is large probability of detecting sources with $\mathcal{R}_{*}\gg \mathcal{R}_{0,*}$ and indeed such sources should dominate the population of CHIME repeaters (see Fig. \ref{fig:Nphivarrate}).
-As shown in Fig. \ref{fig:ratevsn}, for R1-type sources, $\mathcal{R}_*/\mathcal{R}_{0,*}\approx 3\times 10^8$.
-This leads to $E_{\rm rel,R1}\approx 1.8\times 10^{45}$ for the same beaming factor, radio efficiency and activity time, as consistent with the independent estimate $E_{\rm rel,R1}\approx 8.4\times 10^{44}\mbox{ erg}$ done in \cite{BK2025}\footnote{the small difference arises mostly due to uncertainty in the assumed spectral index and $\gamma$, which may also vary somewhat between R1 and the average FRB population}.
-For an extremely active source such as R1, \cite{BK2025} have shown that the magnetic energy reservoir becomes constraining and special conditions have to be met to satisfy it (e.g. regarding the alignment of magnetic, rotation and viewing angle axes as well as the age of the source and its internal magnetic field strength).
+Since we infer $|a-1|\ll 1$, there is large probability of detecting sources with $\mathcal{R}_{*}\gg \mathcal{R}_{0,*}$ (despite their intrinsic rarity) and indeed such sources should dominate the population of CHIME repeaters (see Fig. \ref{fig:Nphivarrate}).
+As shown in Fig. \ref{fig:ratevsn}, for FRB 20121102A-type sources, $\mathcal{R}_*/\mathcal{R}_{0,*}\approx 3\times 10^8$.
+This leads to $E_{\rm rel}\approx 1.8\times 10^{45}$ for the same beaming factor, radio efficiency and activity time, as consistent with the independent estimate $E_{\rm rel}\approx 8.4\times 10^{44}\mbox{ erg}$ done in \cite{BK2025}\footnote{the small difference arises mostly due to uncertainty in the assumed spectral index and $\gamma$, which may also vary somewhat between FRB 20121102A and the average FRB population}.
+For an extremely active source such as FRB 20121102A, \cite{BK2025} have shown that the magnetic energy reservoir becomes constraining and special conditions have to be met to satisfy it (e.g. regarding the alignment of magnetic, rotation and viewing angle axes as well as the age of the source and its internal magnetic field strength).
+The apparent source density of FRB 20121102A-like sources is extremely small, $\sim 10^{-9}$ that of standard SGRs (see figure \ref{fig:ratevsn}).
+This can be a combination of intrinsic magnetar properties (e.g. extremely strong and rare magnetic field strength or very young age) as well as strong beaming (e.g. due to alignment of the magnetic ans spin axes, see \citealt{BK2025}).
+We return in more detail to the potential role of the latter in \S \ref{Sec:conclude}.